cewing/training.python_web/source/presentations/week08.rst

 .. class:: incremental

-After 14 years, the developers of Zope knew where all the pain was.
+After 14 years, the developers of Zope had seen and learned *a lot*.

 .. class:: incremental

-Repoze was a short-lived (2008-2010) framework intended to embody the hard lessons learned from Zope.
+Repoze was a short-lived (2008-2010) framework intended to embody the lessons learned from Zope.

 History - Pylons
 ----------------